MaTriXy/blog/source/_posts/2014-02-07-creating-an-android-project.markdown

 date: 2014-02-07 15:33
 comments: true
 categories:
-published: false
+  - Android
+  - Start to Finish
+  - development
 ---

 {% note %}
 This is the third post in my Start to Finish series.
 Last time I talked about source control with <a href="/blog/2013/09/25/getting-started-with-git/">Git</a>.
 {% endnote %}

-We've talked about [basic tools](/blog/2013/09/25/developing-an-android-app-start-to-finish/), and about [source control](/blog/2013/09/25/getting-started-with-git/), so now we're ready to get into actually creating an Android app.
+We've talked about [basic tools](/blog/2014/01/20/developing-an-android-app-start-to-finish/), and about [source control](/blog/2014/01/29/getting-started-with-git/), so now we're ready to get into actually creating an Android app.

 In this part of the series, we're going to create a new project using [Android Studio](http://developer.android.com/sdk/installing/studio.html).
 Android Studio is Google's Integrated Development Environment (IDE) that we will use to create our Android app.
 While it's still in early preview release status, it will be replacing Eclipse as the main Android development IDE, so we'll go ahead and just start there.

+## Let's Get Started

-Assuming you have already installed Android Studio, start it up and you will be greeted by a welcome screen, inviting you to create or import a project.
+Assuming you have already [installed](http://developer.android.com/sdk/installing/studio.html) Android Studio, start it up and you will be greeted by a welcome screen, inviting you to create or import a project.

 {% img center /images/posts/start-to-finish-3/project-creation-1.png "Android Studio welcome screen" %}